sml-nj-historical/asdl/src/asdlgen/README.md

      - `error.sml` -- implements error reporting for the front-end

 * `typechecker/` <br/>
+  This directory contains code to typecheck an **ASDL** specification while converting the parse tree into a abstract syntax tree.
+     - `env.sml`
+     - `typecheck.sml`

+* `views/` <br/>
-  This directory contains code to convert the parse tree into a abstract syntax tree.
-It also contains the definitions of the views that control how the back-ends access process the specification.
+  This directory contains the  definitions of the views that control how the back-ends access process the specification.
-     - `ast.sml`
      - `common-view.sml`
      - `cxx-view.sml` -- implementes the C** view
-     - `env.sml`
-     - `ident-fn.sml`
-     - `prim-types.sml`
      - `prop-names.sml`
      - `sml-view.sml` -- implementes the SML view
-     - `typecheck.sml`
      - `view-base-fn.sml`
      - `view-base-sig.sml`
      - `view.sml`